KonnexionsGmbH/db_seeder/README.md

   - **[see technical details here](#details_sqlite)**

 The names of the database, the schema and the user can be freely chosen, unless the respective database management system contains restrictions.
-If the selected database, schema or user already exist, they is deleted with all including data.
+If the selected database, schema or user already exist, they are deleted with all including data.
 **`db_seeder`** then creates the selected database, schema or user and generates the desired dummy data.

 A maximum of 2 147 483 647 rows can be generated per database table.

+The database schema to be used, that is, the required database tables can be user defined using a JSON file.
+Details can be found here: [2.1 Database Schema](#database_schema).

+The database schema to be used, that is, the required database tables can be user defined using a JSON file.
+Details can be found here: [6.
+Presto - Distributed Query Engine](#presto).

 [//]: # (===========================================================================================)